MicrosoftDocs/cpp-docs/docs/ide/writing-and-refactoring-code-cpp.md

 ![Add New Class in Visual C&#43;&#43;](../ide/media/vs2015_cpp_add_class.png "vs2015_cpp_add_class")

-### Class Wizard

-Modify or examine an existing class, or add a new class, using the Class Wizard.
+You can also use Class Wizard to modify or examine an existing class.

+![Visual C&#43;&#43; Class Wizard](../ide/media/vs2015_cpp_class_wizard.png "vs2015_cpp_class_wizard")

 For more information, see [Adding Functionality with Code Wizards (C++)](../ide/adding-functionality-with-code-wizards-cpp.md).

-![Visual C&#43;&#43; Class Wizard](../ide/media/vs2015_cpp_class_wizard.png "vs2015_cpp_class_wizard")

 ## Refactoring